checkedc/checkedc-clang/README.md

 For more information on Checked C and pointers to example code, see our [Wiki](https://github.com/Microsoft/checkedc/wiki).

+## 3C: Semi-automated conversion of C code to Checked C

+This repository includes a tool called 3C that partially automates the conversion of C code to Checked C. Here is [general information about the 3C software](clang/docs/checkedc/3C/README.md), including development status and how to contribute.
+Here are the [usage instructions for the `3c` command-line tool](clang/tools/3c/README.md).

 ## More information

 For more information on the Checked C clang compiler, see the [Checked C clang